Hibbidy/TorilScript/README.md

 4) Remove the current TorilScript package
 5) Install New Package then select the one you just downloaded
 6) Close the profile
-7) Games-> Play-> Select the profile and connect to the mud, you shouuld be all set!
+7) Games-> Play-> Select the profile and connect to the mud, you should be all set!
 8) Type @help to bring up the help menu/instructions and list of functions included in the script.